rails/rails/guides/source/api_app.md

-Instead of using Rails to generate dynamic HTML that will communicate with the server through forms and links, many developers are treating their web application as just another client, delivered as static HTML, CSS and JavaScript  consuming a simple JSON API.
+Instead of using Rails to generate dynamic HTML that will communicate with the server through forms and links, many developers are treating their web application as just another client, delivered as static HTML, CSS and JavaScript, consuming a simple JSON API.

 This guide covers building a Rails application that serves JSON resources to an